As a sole trader or partnership business grows then it can become beneficial to incorporate.

 Directors personal taxation

-Where formal contracts of employment are in place, this must be re-issued in the name of the new company and re-signed by the employee and the directors when the changeover takes place.
+Where formal contracts of employment are in place, these must be re-issued in the name of the new company and re-signed by the employee and the directors when the changeover takes place.

 If trade unions are involved an early meeting should be held and any potential difficulties resolved well in advance of the changeover.